 In the summer of 2017, Immanuel broke ground on our new rec-center and 12 classrooms.
-This building, is on schedule to open in the fall of 2018, will provide Macomb with a 21st century educational facility for a 21st century Macomb.
 The 12 new classrooms will be state-of-the-art, and the new rec-center will have a high school regulation court and seating capacity of 476.
 Also, the preschool will be expanding to have a capacity of over 300 students and the building plan includes renovating the lower level office space.

 God is guiding and leading Immanuel to a bright future.
 The excitement that is around Immanuel’s community is one where families are truly Experiencing Faith and Life Together.
 Immanuel has a long, storied history and we’re just getting started.
 God is good and to God be the glory!